 If the customer is Then the county of fiscal responsibility An American Indian with on- reservation status; or Developmentally disabled.
 Does not affect enrollment.

-, , , , , Affects enrollment with a program contractor.
+Elderly and/or physically disabled Affects enrollment with a program (including an American Indian who does not have on-reservation status) contractor.